zszabo-rh/lightspeed-stack/docs/output.md

     rag_chunks: List of RAG chunks used to generate the response.
     referenced_documents: The URLs and titles for the documents used to generate the response.
     tool_calls: List of tool calls made during response generation.
-    TODO: truncated: Whether conversation history was truncated.
+    truncated: Whether conversation history was truncated.
-    TODO: input_tokens: Number of tokens sent to LLM.
+    input_tokens: Number of tokens sent to LLM.
-    TODO: output_tokens: Number of tokens received from LLM.
+    output_tokens: Number of tokens received from LLM.
-    TODO: available_quotas: Quota available as measured by all configured quota limiters
+    available_quotas: Quota available as measured by all configured quota limiters.
-    TODO: tool_results: List of tool results.

 | Field | Type | Description |